psu13/mutable-hakyll/posts/internet-music-stories.md

-From the 50s until around the 2010s this was how Classical music buyers (and also anyone interested in historic jazz, blues, or even many old pop records) were conditioned to interact with the music available to them.
+From the 50s until around the 2010s this was how Classical music buyers (and also anyone interested in historic jazz, blues, or even many old pop records) were conditioned to interact with the music and music information systems available to them.
 The knowledge of specific recordings made at specific times by specific people is very important.
 I have come to realize that this _discographical_ mode of interaction is particularly prevalent among those who used to have any interest at all in collecting records as opposed to just listening to music.

 This scene from that classic movie about record collecting, _High Fidelity_, where the main character talks about reorganizing his record collection in _autobiographical_ order